 ICA Director, Jay Pather, is a choreographer, curator and academic, and professor at the University of Cape Town.
 He was a Fulbright Scholar in Dance Theatre at New York University and since then his work has travelled widely, both locally and internationally.
 Recent productions include Qaphela Caesar, rite,Firebird, and Nadia Davids’s What Remains for which he was awarded the 2018 Fleur du Cap for Best Director.
 Recent publications include articles in Rogue Urbanism, Performing Cities, and Where Strangers Meet, and a book which he co-edited with Catherine Boulle, Acts ofTransgression: Contemporary Live Art in South Africa.

-Catherine Boulle is Researcher at the ICA, and producer and editor of The ICA Podcast.
+Catherine Boulle is the ICA's Researcher, and producer & editor of The ICA Podcast.

 What we do